May 23rd, 2018

-Hear this well: As of May 2018, Miami still does not have a Michelin Guide.
+Hear this well: Miami still does not have a Michelin Guide.
 A restaurant cannot have a Michelin star, or two, or three without a guide to award them.

 Some of you might know this, but based on the incredible amount of search queries my blog receives on this topic on a daily basis and conversations I’ve had with diners, I can say the majority do not.
 While I’m at it, do you know how many Miami restaurants are listed on The World’s 50 Best Restaurants list?
 Zero.
 That’s OK, only six restaurants from our country made it to that one.